 NPRI offers $2,500 college scholarship opportunity

-LAS VEGAS — Graduating Clark County high school students who show the potential to make a significant contribution to the cause of economic liberty should seek a $2,500 college scholarship being awarded by the Nevada Policy Research Institute.
+LAS VEGAS — The Nevada Policy Research Institute announced today it will again offer a $2,500 scholarship to a graduating Clark County high school student who shows the potential to make a significant contribution to the cause of economic liberty.

-This is the fourth year that the Professor R.S.
+This is the fifth year that the Professor R.S.
 Nigam & NPRI Freedom Scholarship is being offered.
-It is open to all Clark County high school students — whether they attend a public, private, online or home school — who plan to attend college beginning in the fall of 2014.
+It is open to all Clark County high school students — whether they attend a public, private, online or home school — who plan to attend college beginning in the fall of 2015.

 This year students interested in applying for the scholarship are asked to write a two-page essay on this topic: